TheNova22/tkArt/README.md

 ## Contribution

-While contributing, it must be necessary that each contributor keep in mind the [Code Of Conduct](https://github.com/TheNova22/tkArt/blob/main/CODE_OF_CONDUCT.md).
+While contributing, it must be necessary that each contributor keeps in mind the [Code Of Conduct](https://github.com/TheNova22/tkArt/blob/main/CODE_OF_CONDUCT.md).

 This repository is open for everyone to contribute and is maintained by [TheNova22](https://github.com/TheNova22).